-Criteria 5-C: Agriculture Conservation Easement
+Criteria 5-C: Agriculture Conservation or Open Space Easement

-Standard: The project establishes an agriculture conservation easement consistent with the City's agriculture conservation easement policy.
+Standard: The project establishes an agriculture conservation easement consistent with the City's agriculture conservation easement policy or an open space easement.

-Points: 5 points
+Points: 5-18 points

 Scoring Instructions: Establishment of an agriculture conservation easement shall occur in a manner consistent with Municipal Code Chapter 18.85 (Agricultural Lands Preservation Program).
 If a project is required to establish an agriculture conservation easement to mitigate the loss of agricultural land pursuant to Chapter 18.85, points may be awarded only for establishing an agriculture conservation easement beyond the minimum 1:1 mitigation ratio required by Chapter 18.85.